Moz vs Ahrefs — Which is Better?

 When the keyword suggestions are displayed, you get access to a wide range of filters that let you further refine your results (see screenshot below).

-Additional keyword research filters in Ahrefs
+Ahrefs keyword research filters

-Additional keyword research filters in Ahrefs
+Ahrefs keyword research filters

 In Moz, rather than using the ‘keyword overview’ tool to start your keyword research, it’s better to use its dedicated ‘Keyword Suggestions‘ feature.